 I can make an argument that Carlisle is the best Zinfandel producer in the state of California.
 Current vintages of the various Carlisle wines are available via the mailing list, which is exceptionally long.
 Several retail outlets in California stock Carlisle, but you need to check with them at the time the winery releases their wines in the Spring and Fall.

-I’ve wrote about Carlisle previously in Winery Mailing Lists: The Fab 5 and The 2018 Zinfandel Chronicles Power Rankings.
-I also had a chance to visit Mike Officer recently and wrote about that in An Afternoon at Carlisle Winery.
+I’ve wrote about Carlisle previously in Winery Mailing Lists: The Fab 5 and The 2020 Zinfandel Chronicles Power Rankings.
+I also had a chance to visit Mike Officer and wrote about that in An Afternoon at Carlisle Winery.